danshearer/COVID-19-UK-Science/README.md

 Bill](https://services.parliament.uk/bills/2019-21/environment.html) but
 despite three years of discussion it has not progressed at all.
-Various hopeful statements were made that the Bill would become law in 2020, but there is little chance of this now happening since the committee is not sitting and the Bill hasn't reached the first stage.
+Various hopeful statements were made that the Bill would become law in 2020, but there is virtually no chance of this now happening since the committee is not sitting and the Bill hasn't even reached the first stage yet.

 In the text of the first Draft Bill, and in the publication [Scrutiny of the Draft Environment (Principles and Governance)